Voisin 1907 biplane: Development in 1908

 In March 1908 a period of intense competition between Farman and Delagrange began, Delagrange now flying the new Delagrange II incorporating the modifications that had been made to Farman's aircraft, now renamed the Farman Ibis and with a new covering of "Continental" brand rubberised balloon fabric replacing the original varnished silk.
-On 21 March Farman set a new record with a flight of just over 2 kilometres (1.25 miles).
+On 21 March Farman set a new Aéro-Club de France record with a flight of just over 2 kilometres (1.25 miles).
+In the evening of the same day, Delagrange took Farman back to the hangar, making Farman the first fixed-wing aircraft "passenger".
+At the end of May Farman had also made the first flights in Europe with a passenger, carrying Ernest Archdeacon for 1,242 m at Ghent.

 This was bettered by Delagrange, first with a flight of 2.5 km on 10 April and the next day with a flight of 3.925 km.
-In May both aircraft were fitted with side curtains between the inner set of interplane struts, and on May 30, while giving a series of demonstration flights in Italy, he succeeded in making a flight of 12.750 km lasting 15 minutes 25 seconds.
+In May both aircraft were fitted with side curtains between the inner set of interplane struts, and on 30 May, while giving a series of demonstration flights in Italy, he succeeded in making a flight of 12.750 km lasting 15 minutes 25 seconds.
 This time was bettered by Farman on 6 July, when he made a flight lasting 20 min 20 sec, a new record and winning Farman a 10,000 franc prize for the first officially observed flight lasting more than fifteen minutes.
-At the end of May Farman had also made the first flights in Europe with a passenger, carrying Ernest Archdeacon for 1,242 m at Ghent.

 The distinctive 'side curtains' between the outer two sets of interplane struts that were to become characteristic of subsequent production aircraft were added to both aircraft by the end of September.
 By 30 October, when Farman made a 27 km flight from Bouy to Reims, the first cross country flight in aviation history, ailerons had been added to his aircraft.
 Farman's last modification was to fit a third, shorter wing, in which form it became known as the Henry Farman Triplane.